 Definitely putting in a more conscious effort.
 I do all the “easy” things like turn off the lights, conserve water, recycle, bring my own reusable bags when shopping, and reuse old boxes.
 I don’t do more than the “norm,” which I feel is the same with most people.
 Like, I don’t compost even though I know I should.
 I think it’s hard to break people’s habits when it becomes “inconvenient” for them.
 But it’s doable to our change habits –– you just have to try.

 Any last words?

-Don’t view the fight as “It’s not an us against them.”
+Don’t view the fight as “It’s us against them.”
 Really, it’s all us together against the problem.
 There’s so much that we can do to revert the problems, so we have to focus on the present –– because the present affects the future.
 What you do today, will determine the future.
 We can only make changes together.

 *This interview was modified for the purpose of the series.